Festive fun at Alfriston Clergy House

 The Clergy House and the village of Alfriston are a wonderful place to visit at Christmas time.
 A perfect place to enjoy a winter walk along the banks of the Cuckmere, shop for gifts, or enjoy a cream tea or warming drink in front of an open fire, there really is something for everyone.

 Come and see our traditionally decorated medieval hall, decked out with leaves, orange pomanders and other natural decorations as would have been used in the Middle Ages.
 The shop is full of gifts, scarves, cards and festive fancies so pop along for a pre-Christmas browse.
+Find out more about our Christmas events.

 The garden is tucked up for winter, with Pete the gardener and his team of volunteers busy pruning, trimming, tidying up and readying the garden the coming chilly months.
 The final winter vegetables are being harvested from the kitchen garden ready to be used in some scrummy winter soups and stews.
 The garden looks particularly stunning early in the morning when a light coating of frost lends it an ethereal air.